Local negativity of surfaces with non-negative Koidara dimension and transversal configurations of curves: H-constants for surfaces with non-negative Kodaira dimension

-\begin{remark} If $A$ is a smooth abelian surface and $\mathcal{C}$ is a configuration of elliptic curves\footnote{A configuration of elliptic curves on an abelian surface has only transversal intersection points: the universal cover is $\C^2$, and an elliptic curve is the image of a line.}, then one obtains
+\begin{ex} If $A$ is a smooth abelian surface and $\mathcal{C}$ is a configuration of elliptic curves.
+Let us briefly recall that such a configuration has transversal intersection points only.
+Indeed, every holomorphic map between abelian varieties is the composite of a group homomorphisms followed by a translation \cite[Proposition 1.2.1]{LangeB}.
+If $f:E\rightarrow A$ is a holomorphic map from an elliptic curve into $A$, there exists a unique $g: \C \rightarrow\C^2$ such that the homomorphism $\bar{g}: E \rightarrow A$ induced by $g$ yields a factorization $f = t_{f(0)} \circ \bar{g}$, where $t_{f(0)}$ is the translation by $f(0)$ in $A$.
+Therefore, every elliptic curve is the image of a line in $\C^2$, and the claim follows.
+By Theorem \ref{h-constant} for $A$ and $\mathcal{C}$ as above, we obtain

 Moreover, we have the following bound